 Executive Director, Partnership of Pastors International

 While a student at Dallas Theological Seminary, Ken volunteered to be an English language coach for international students.
 “I was working at an accounting firm and going to seminary,” Ken says.
 “I didn’t have a lot of time but thought, ‘We can eat lunch together and practice English.’”
 God had plans!
-Ken became friends with a number of international church leaders and the seeds of Partnership of Pastors were planted.
+Ken became friends with a number of international church leaders and the seeds of Partnership of Pastors International were planted.

 After a “vision trip” to Haiti in 2010, he began leading pastors training there in 2011.
 Ken says, “In so many ways the Lord has prepared me all my life for this season of Kingdom work – my seminary training, pastoral and leadership experience in larger churches, and connection with international brothers and sisters, especially in Haiti.”
 In April 2019, he stepped out of his role as Associate Senior Pastor of Hopevale Church in Saginaw, Michigan, to formally establish Partnership of Pastors International, a nonprofit organization dedicated to encouraging, training and resourcing church leaders in Haiti and other developing countries.